mscherotter/express-analytics/addon-package/readme.md

     // in App.firstUpdated() function
     await this.addOnUISdk.ready;

-    const analytics = new ExpressAnalytics(this.addOnUISdk, "AddOnName, "https://myendpointUrl.com");
+    this.analytics = new ExpressAnalytics(this.addOnUISdk, "https://myendpointUrl.com");

     await analytics.trackUserAsync();